waveform80/currentcost/README.rst

 currentcost
 ===========

-currentcost is a small Python framework for interfacing with a CurrentCost CC-128 meter.
-It provides facilities for obtaining the XML data stream from the meter and converting it to a variety of database formats (SQL-based databases, or the RRDTool database format currently).
+currentcost is a small Python-based suite (daemon and library) for interfacing with a CurrentCost CC-128 meter.
+It provides facilities for obtaining the XML data stream from the meter and converting it to a variety of database formats (CSV and XML files for loading, or SQLite direct output currently).

 The project is written in `Python`_ and is open-sourced under the GPL license.
 The `source code`_ can be obtained from GitHub.
 The `documentation`_ can be